armory/knowledge-base/_posts/aws/2019-05-29-AWS-Lambda-HowTo.md

 ---

 ## NOTE:
-This document is out-of-date and readers should refer to the AWS blogpost for enabling Lambda.  https://aws.amazon.com/blogs/opensource/how-to-integrate-aws-lambda-with-spinnaker/
+This document is obsolete.
+Refer to the AWS blogpost for [enabling Lambda with Spinnaker](https://aws.amazon.com/blogs/opensource/how-to-integrate-aws-lambda-with-spinnaker/).

 ## Background